 It is vital to treat any existing acne at the same time, otherwise the acne scars would just reappear once the treated ones have healed.

 Treatments combined with Laser for acne scars

 Laser treatments and acne scars revision technique can be effectively combined to create a synergistic effect.
 The most common type of acne scarring is mixed acne scarring.
 Matching the different acne scar types with specific treatments is important.
-We often combine subcision, TCA CROSS, dermal fillers and fractional resurfacing to deliver the best results.
+We often combine subcision, TCA CROSS, dermal fillers and INFINI Acne Scars Resurfacing to deliver the best results.

 Get in touch with us with any questions, pricing, or bookings.

 Or give us a call +65 6769 6007 | WhatsApp us +65 9855 3022